kritarth2121/AWS-Lambda-Function-for-Redis-Memcached/README.md

-Wrote an AWS Lambda Function to diiferentialte the efficiency of redis and memcached
+Wrote an AWS Lambda Function to differentiate the efficiency of Redis and Memcached